flammie/flammie.github.io/reviewing-guidelines.md

 As a senior science making human, I spend as much time writing reviews in academic conferences as I do receiving them.
-As we all know, there are plenty of problems in the whole process still in 2020, but I try my best not to add to the specific problem of *bad* or *useless* or even *rage-inducing* reviews.
+As we all know, there are plenty of problems in the whole process still in 2020, but I try my best not to add to the specific problem of *bad* or *useless* or even *rage-quit*-worth reviews.
 Here are some guidelines I have found useful as a writer of reviews with some insights also from the point-of-view of the receiver of the reviews.
 I try to always include real-world examples, most of them are either written or received